Framing Difficulties in Quantum Mechanics: Methodology

 \subsubsection{Error type determination}

 Once problem statements were coded for frames promoted and student responses were coded for frames used, we classified students' difficulties into three categories: \begin{description} \item[Transition error] when a problem statement requires shifting from one frame to another, and students are unable to make a productive transition.
-(Figure \ref{fig:Trans}) \item[Displacement error] when a problem statement promotes one frame, but students' reasoning puts them in another frame.
+(Figure \ref{fig:Trans}) \item[Displacement error] when a problem statement promotes one frame, but students' reasoning places them in another frame.
 (Figure \ref{fig:Disp}) \item[Content error] when students appear to be framing the problem correctly, but are not activating appropriate resources to solve it.
 (Figure \ref{fig:Con}) \end{description}

 This naming scheme relies heavily on the metaphor of framing as a location in a plane.
-In other words, transition error is going to the wrong place, displacement error is being in the wrong place, and content error is being in the right place but using the wrong ideas.
+In other words, transition error is {\it going to} the wrong place, displacement error is {\it being in} the wrong place, and content error is {\it being in the right place but using} the wrong ideas.
 We have illustrated each error visually in Figures \ref{fig:Trans}-\ref{fig:Con}, by considering a hypothetical problem statement that promotes the conceptual physics frame as the starting frame, and requires transition to the conceptual mathematics frame.

-Figure \ref{fig:Trans} shows a transition error for a hypothetical student that does not go to the right place (conceptual mathematics frame).
-Figure \ref{fig:Disp} shows a displacement error when the student is in the wrong place (algorithmic mathematics frame).
+Figure \ref{fig:Trans} demonstrates a transition error for a hypothetical student that does not go to the right place (conceptual mathematics frame).
+Figure \ref{fig:Disp} depicts a displacement error when the student is in the wrong place (algorithmic mathematics frame).
 Figure \ref{fig:Con} shows a content error when a student is in the right place (conceptual physics frame), but using wrong ideas.